-Transmission concerns rank among the top Nissan Murano problems that consumers experience.
-Aside from the interior, Nissan Murano transmissions are the most likely component to break down.
-Owners and lessees of Nissan Murano SUVs have reported several recurring CVT transmission problems, including lurching, acceleration issues, vehicle overheating and premature transmission failure.
+Transmission issues rank among the most common Nissan Murano problems.
+Aside from the interior, the CVT transmission is one of most commonly failing components.
+Owners and lessees of Nissan Murano SUVs have reported lurching, acceleration issues, vehicle overheating and premature transmission failure.

-To provide a glimpse into the issues plaguing the Nissan Murano CVT transmission, we have compiled a sample of complaints submitted to the National Highway Traffic Safety Administration.
-Please note that the complaints on the Nissan Murano transmission have been edited for grammar and clarity.
+Below is a sample of consumer complaints about the Nissan Murano CVT transmission submitted to the National Highway Traffic Safety Administration.
+Please note that the complaints have been edited for grammar and clarity.

 2015 Nissan Murano